sudoyashi/Joshis-Garage/_posts/2023-07-15-badradrepairs.markdown

 *This car is comically slow.*

-Along with a new fan switch, I got an aluminum radiator, a new fan shroud, and two fans.
+I got an aluminum radiator, a new fan shroud and two fans.
+I also replaced the fan switch with a lower-rated one at ~165F to turn the fans on.
+Originally, I also had the 165F thermostat, but I didn't replace both at the same time.
+I guess I learned my lesson on that too.

 In an A/C configuration, the dual fan setup would run separately, but because cooling for this car is paramount, and I'm just paranoid about overheating again, I wired them in line so both fans will run at the same time.

 For anyone running the same universal fan, you want to fuse this with a 15A or 20A fuse, which will depend if you're running additional parts on the same circuit.
 I will be running a 15A fuse as the power that is accessing this will be relayed, therefore, isolated from other circuits.